Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 We've talked a lot about ethnographic research.
 One of the outputs from that research would be persona creation.
 So we kind of bucket the information we've received, and these are the primary personas that we see based on how they're working, and then we would create their journey maps.

 But not everybody can go out and do ethnographic research.
-Sometimes we create what we call "provisional personas" or a "provisional journey map".
+Sometimes we create "provisional personas" or a "provisional journey map".
 And we label them as such to distinguish that they're not based on our primary research, that they're provisional because they're based on secondary research or information from subject matter experts.

 What's your advice for those who want to build their first healthcare journey map?